Stamp Duty Cut for Scottish Homebuyers Introduced

 However when it comes to the temporary tax cut, Scotland and Wales are taking different approaches on second homes:

-In Scotland, if you buy an additional property from 15 July, you'll still need to pay the extra 4% but will still benefit from the raised threshold for standard land and buildings transaction tax.
+In Scotland, if you buy an additional property at the moment, you'll still need to pay the extra 4% but will still benefit from the raised threshold for standard land and buildings transaction tax.
 So for example, if you buy a second home worth £200,000, you'd pay £8,000 rather than £9,100 in total.